trans-travel/trans-travel/us/fl.md

 children (or even exposure to transgender information) to either be child abuse or to be "grooming" for child abuse.
-This could have custody implications for families with children and transgender family members, should children enter Florida's jurisdiction.
+This could have custody implications for families with children and transgender family members, should children enter Florida's jurisdiction, although it is not yet (or proposed to be under pending legislation) legally considered child abuse.

-Florida legislators have proposed the use of state courts to remove custody from parents in the event of gender transition of a child.
+Florida legislators have proposed the use of state courts to adjust custody agreements in the event of gender transition of a child.
 These bills have not passed but are currently pending (May 3, 2023).

 ## Non-discrimination Law